omerkincal/emailsending/README.md

     cd mail-sending'

 #### 2. Go to your mail account.
-** 1. Activate 2-step verification.
+**1. Activate 2-step verification.**
-   2. Then go to the application passwords in your mail account's settings and create a new project (for example emailsending-with-springboot).
+**2. Then go to the application passwords in your mail account's settings and create a new project (for example emailsending-with-springboot).**
-   3. You will be presented with a password that you have created.
+**3. You will be presented with a password that you have created.
 You need to paste this password into the password section in the application.yml file and write your mail in the username section.**
 #### 3. If Maven is installed:
 **Open a terminal in the project directory and run:**
    'mvn spring-boot:run'